Skip to content

 pip3 install -e .[stable]

-macos setup
+MacOS setup

 If you want to perform inference on MPS, please add the --device mps flag.
 Please refer to this PR for a comparison of inference speeds.